 The lack of transparency highlights gaps in the EITI, as it shows that countries can comply with its rules while large deals are being struck with very little transparency.
 The beneficial ownership of companies operating, investing or bidding on extractive assets will be disclosed under a new EITI pilot programme with the intention of making it mandatory in 2016: this report shows how vital it is for Azerbaijan to be part of this pilot and for EITI participants to ensure the rule is observed.

 Socar’s full response to detailed questions by Global Witness can be downloaded below, as well as an extract from a corporate filing that features the signatures of the representatives of the shareholders of Socar Trading SA (pictured on page 21 of ‘Azerbaijan Anonymous’), a filing that documents Valery Golovushkin’s shareholding in Socar Trading SA (until 2012) (see page 18 of ‘Azerbaijan Anonymous’) and 'Annex 2' that documents in more detail the 50 Socar-related companies/deals that have links to Anar Aliyev.

 Since publication of the report Socar and Anar Aliyev have published statements in response.
 These statements are available at http://new.socar.az/socar/en/news-and-media/news-archives/news-archives/2013/12/13 and http://www.ugepte.com/index.php?page=page&MasterPageID=1&ID=54.

 Following Socar’s statement Global Witness issued a response which is available at http://www.globalwitness.org/library/azerbaijan-anonymous-response-socar

-Global Witness issued a response following the interview given by Anar Aliyev to Business Time magazine in January 2014.
+Global Witness also issued a response following an interview given by Anar Aliyev to Business Time magazine in January 2014.
 This is available here.